 It’s annoying, uncomfortable, and just plain unpleasant.
 Itchy skin, or pruritus, is one of the ways our body tells us that something isn’t quite right, but how do we know what that “something” is?
 And what can we do about it?
 Here are 11 reasons why you might be suffering

 We need to eat our vegetables, but information about how to prepare them can be conflicting.
 Cooking certain vegetables—winter squash, sweet potatoes, and tomatoes, for example—can release more nutrients.
 Others, however, are better for us if they’re eaten raw.
 It’s the latter group we’ll discuss here: six top veggies to

 September is National Rice Month in the United States, a time to celebrate the harvest of one of our favorite grains.
 Rice is a grain commonly consumed all over the world.
-Nearly half of the world’s population consumes rice daily.
-There are more than 40,000 varieties of rice and it
+Nearly half of the planet’s population consumes rice daily.
+There are more than 40,000 varieties of rice, and it

 Despite what you might hear from food companies, most Americans get plenty of protein.
 The picture may be somewhat different for older individuals, however.
 An emerging scientific consensus says some older adults could benefit from increasing their protein intake beyond the current dietary recommendations.
 Evidence also is mounting that the